sanlike0911/node-red-contrib-tplink-tapo-connect-api/README.md

 # node-red-contrib-tplink-tapo-connect-api

-Unofficial node-RED node for connecting to TP-Link Tapo devices.
-This project was enhanced with the assistance of AI.
-Currently limited to the:
+This unofficial node-RED node allows connection to TP-Link Tapo devices.
+This project has been enhanced with AI support to enable new features.
+Starting with v0.50, we have added support for the KLAP protocol.
+To prioritize the operation of this node, we have simplified its functionality.

 ![node](./figs/sample00.png)